-2.5.
+2.6.
 Scope of work

-The purpose of this ESMP is to provide an assessment of potential environmental and social issues that need to be taken into account in relation to the construction and maintenance of the subproject.
-The ESMP Is based on the principles, rules, guidelines and procedures set out in the Environmental and Social Management Framework for the whole project, and this site-specific ESMP identifies the potentially significant environmental and social impacts of the subproject Tashkent 500, and determining the appropriate environmental controls, mitigation measures and degree of control.
+The purpose of this report is to provide an assessment of potential environmental and social risks and issues that need to be taken into account in relation to the construction and maintenance of the subproject.
+The ESMP Is based on the principles, rules, guidelines and procedures set out in the Environmental and Social Management Framework for the whole project, and this site-specific ESMP identifies the potentially significant environmental and social impacts of the sub-project "Koltsevaya" 500 and related TL, and determining the appropriate environmental controls, mitigation measures and degree of control.

-The site-specific Environment and Social Management Plan (ESMP) is an important document that should be circulated to the key partners prior to project implementation.
+The site-specific Environment and Social Management Plan (ESMP) is an important document that should be circulated to the key partners prior to sub-project implementation.

 The ESMP provides an integrated approach to environmental and social management that has been adopted to confirm the potential environmental and social impacts of the subproject.
-The purpose of the ESMP is (i) to identify the potential environmental and social impacts of this subproject and (ii) to detail the measures to be taken during the implementation and operation of the subproject to eliminate or offset adverse environmental and social impacts, or to reduce them to an acceptable level, and (iii) to detail the actions needed to implement these measures; (iv) As well as to allow for meaningful and inclusive multi-stakeholder consultations and engagement throughout the lifecycle of the programme.
+The purpose of the ESMP is (i) to identify the potential environmental and social impacts of this subproject and (ii) to detail the measures to be taken during the implementation and operation of the subproject to eliminate or offset adverse environmental and social impacts, or to reduce them to an acceptable level, and (iii) to detail the actions needed to implement these measures; (iv) As well as to allow for meaningful and inclusive multi-stakeholder consultations and engagement throughout the lifecycle of the program.